Beijing reports first Covid case in 179 days as alarm grows over Nanjing Delta cluster

 On Wednesday, state-run tabloid Global Times reported that the airport would look to suspend all flights until August 11, citing an insider source.
 Nanjing airport authorities told CNN that all flights have been canceled since Monday for disinfection works, and would resume once the process is finished.
 They did not say when that would likely occur and there has been no official announcement relating to the cancellation.

-'Whole country' at risk
+'Whole country' at risk as officials probe Hunan connection

 Concern is also growing over a possible secondary cluster, connected to a popular live show in Zhangjiajie national park in Hunan province.
 Three confirmed cases in the city of Dalian, Liaoning province, are thought to have visited Nanjing airport before traveling to Zhangjiajie for the live show last week, according to state media outlet, The Paper.

 More than 3,000 spectators watched the live show in close quarters on July 22.
-The Beijing case is among those linked to the live show, ending the capital's 179-day run without any reported infections.
+The Beijing cases are among those linked to the live show, according to authorities, ending the capital's 179-day run without any reported infections.

 The Zhangjiajie city government sent out a notice on Wednesday, warning those who attended the show they were "high risk" and needed to self-quarantine and test for infection.